codedump/paul/README.md

 paul
 ====

-The Paul toolbox for python-based scientific data analysis.
-It's basically a series of scripts built around NumPy, Matplotlib.
-IPython and Qt4, for easier everyday handling of "normal" scientific data. '"normal" scientific data' in this context means what you would usually get out of spectral analysers, tunneling microscope images etc. In my case, it means data from angle-resolved photoelectron spectroscopy.
+Paul is a visual data navigation and analyis tool written on top of Python, Qt4, IPython, Numpy and Matplotlib (just to name the most prominent dependencies).
+It's basically a series of scripts for easier everyday handling of "normal" scientific data. '"normal" scientific data' in this context means what you would usually get out of spectral analysers, tunneling microscope images etc. In my case, it means data from angle-resolved photoelectron spectroscopy.

+It allows point-and-view displaying of scientific spectra, integrates a Matplotlib viewer (and soon editor :-) ) with an easy-to-use file navigator and offers powerful live data introspection and processing from an integrated IPython shell.

 It features some sueful ideas borrowed from a commercial data analysis tool called IgorPro(tm) made by a great company called Wavemetrics,